 The vendor will become a caretaker of your data and brand's digital equity, so pick a partner that takes security seriously.
-Ensuring customer data is secure builds trust in your brand.
+Ensuring customer data is secure builds trust in your brand, so ask these pointed questions!

+- What are your SLAs and system uptime?

+- Do you have a client-facing availability and performance tool that can be viewed?

+- What are your backup policies?

+- Can you provide disaster recovery and business continuity overviews?

+- Describe the scalability of your system (i.e. volume of email, SMS, push, etc.).

-- What are your security policies? - What data security measures are in place?
+- What are your security policies?

+- Where are your data centers hosted?

+- What data security measures are in place?

-- What are your user roles and policies? - What certifications (e.g. ISO 27001) have you completed?
+- What are your user roles and policies?

+- What certifications (e.g. ISO 27001) have you completed?